~ Remember, « it is just a first step » ~

 - Anti dilution ratchet

-This is a right granted to the investor offering protection in the event that a future fundraising is contracted at a valuation lower than the valuation at which he invested.
+This is a right granted to the investor offering protection in the event that a future financing operation is contracted at a valuation lower than the valuation at which he invested.
 Such an event is commonly named a down-turn.

 Other tools to prevent liquidity before the investor’s exit include the right of first refusal (a preemptive right on shares to be sold by a leaving shareholder), and preemption rights (giving its holder priority rights to purchase newly issued shares in the event of a new round).

-As the length of fund raising transactions is continuously getting shorter, the TS needs to be standardized.
-While proceeding with your own fund raising you will encounter TS flagged by the seal of VC syndicate, incubators, accelerators, or other startup organizations.
+As the length of funding transactions is continuously getting shorter, the TS needs to be standardized.
+While proceeding with your own funding, you will encounter TS flagged by the seal of VC syndicate, incubators, accelerators, or other startup organizations.

 A standard TS is obviously oriented to serve the interests of its author.
 However, legal mechanisms in such a contractual relation allow much more creativity than the standard you will usually encounter.

 Before entering negotiations through a standard TS, remember that the TS is a tailor-made document, aiming to be the perfect fit between your own specific interests and those of your investors.